 - In the evening: gradually introduce retinol to stimulate cell regeneration while minimizing irritation.

-This analysis shows that by adjusting the use of these ingredients, it is possible to meet the specific needs of mature skin while respecting its sensitivity.
-We will delve further into these aspects in the 'Key Findings' section.
+This analysis shows that by adjusting how these ingredients are used, it's possible to meet the specific needs of mature skin while respecting its sensitivity.
+We'll dive deeper into these aspects in the 'Key Findings' section.

 Shea butter is a valuable ally for nourishing and protecting mature skin.
 Here are our recommendations based on a detailed analysis: